You are here

 Seamus, on optimism in the industry: "We are near saturation in the wireless industry, so growth is going to come at a very low end, from people looking for secondary devices.
 In the case of T-Mobile, the threat of consolidation is having the desired effect: subscribers are reacting to the idea of more people being served by fewer carriers."

-Scott, on industry growth: "Growth through consolidation will be beneficial for dealers because you can take advantage of economies of scale."
+Scott, on industry growth: "Growth through consolidation will be beneficial for retailers because you can take advantage of economies of scale."

 Akbar, on growth: "Carriers are going to push for a better in-store experience, that the national retailers may not be able to provide, so they are going to look at doors that are able to deliver that experience.
 The burden is on us to keep the customer satisfaction numbers high.
 If you don't have the right devices, the right personnel and the store atmosphere people want, the carriers will take notice of that."

-Scott, on pessimism: "I don't know a lot of Sprint dealers that are pessimistic right now.
-Our carrier is doing some good things for the dealer channel and we're really happy about that."
+Scott, on pessimism: "I don't know a lot of Sprint retailers that are pessimistic right now.
+Our carrier is doing some good things for the retailer channel and we're really happy about that."
 Sprint stores were operating at near-Black Friday levels, due to the launch of the new iPhone 4S by the carrier.

 Seamus, on ARPU: "Smartphones are driving up profit on accessories, of course and we will continue to see incremental growth in ARPU."

 Eric, on carrier consolidation: "Obviously it touches all of our lives in some shape or form.
 More consolidation, fewer players, prices go up.
 That's lower economic theory.
 Carriers argue that consumers are asking for more while expecting prices to come down.
 Consolidation might actually allow carriers to take greater control over their service delivery, worrying less about churn, and ultimately reduce prices in the long run."